RebornHugo/dotfiles/README.md

 ## vim

-- [ ] Should Alpha show hidden files?
 - [x] use hot-reload
 - [x] ctrl-^,1,2,3... not work in nvim with alacritty
 - [ ] latex with grammarly integration